paidiver/brokerage-service-api/charts/README.md

 ## Introduction

-Brokerage Service API provides a federated api access to multiple services.
+Brokerage Service API provides a federated api access to multiple annotations apis.
+It is deployed to JASMIN using Helm and Helmfile.

 The application source code and Helm charts are hosted under https://github.com/paidiver/brokerage-service-api

-These instructions guide you through deploying the application using Helm and Helmfile.
+These instructions guide you through deploying the application to JASMIN using Helm and Helmfile.
 They assume a Kubernetes cluster is already available and accessible.

+Run the commands below from the `charts/` directory.

 ---